kingyiusuen/FOTS/README.md

 $ python fots.py --train ICDAR2013 --ckpt checkpoint.pt
 ```

-To test the performance of a trained model, use ``--test``, followed by the name of the dataset and use ``--ckpt`` to specify the path to the trained model.
+To test the performance of a trained model, use ``--eval``, followed by the name of the dataset and use ``--ckpt`` to specify the path to the trained model.
 The precision, recall and f1 score of the test dataset will be printed out.
 Note that SynthText does not have a test dataset.
 For example,

 ```
-$ python fots.py --test ICDAR2013 --ckpt checkpoint.pt
+$ python fots.py --eval ICDAR2013 --ckpt checkpoint.pt
 ```

 ## Difference with the original model